devgotech/alx-zero_day/0x03-git/README.md

-instruction were to update this document
+Instruction were to update this document